kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.3.md

   - CLI: interrupt through `CTRL + C`

 Note: The Interruption and Query Timeout features are not applicable to `COPY` commands in this release.

+[^1]: We set `num_workers` to 16 when running the PyG in-memory setup.
+Since Kùzu does not currently work with multiple workers in Python, we limit `num_workers` to 1 when sampling from Kùzu but internally Kùzu scans in parellel with 16 threads.
+[^2]: Internally, PyG coverts the edge list to CSC format for sampling, which duplicates the graph structures in memory.